kojix2/uing/README.md

 Note:
 This project was developed with the assistance of generative AI.

-In particular, AI is used entirely to create GitHub Actions for taking screenshots and generating complex Examples.
+In particular, AI was used to create the GitHub Actions workflows for screenshot automation and to generate several complex example programs.

-While kojix2 prefers Vibe Coding, I think this library is not a product of Vibe Coding. it has been created with a good amount of manual work and human review.
+kojix2 loves code generation and "Vibe Coding," but this library was not created by fully adopting that approach.
+In reality, it was built through a lot of manual work, design trial and error, and human review of AI-generated code.

 ## Contributing